apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

   Claptrap in Bad Reception acts a bit weirdly, and is probably pretty easy to just run through now.
 * Respawning after death leaves your char facing the wrong way.
+* This isn't really a bug per se, but it's very easy to end up with skipped dialogue at the top of the Tazendeer Elevator -- there's some triggers up there which can be missed if there's already dialogue playing.
+This mod moves one of those around a bit so it no longer triggers right at the top of the now-sped-up elevator, so if you want to make sure to hear all the Typhon+Tyreen dialogue up there, make sure to wait around for dialogue lines to finish before pressing onward.

 TODO
 ====